knobs-dials/pexpecter/README.md

 proc.close()
 ```

-The above "make an rclone config" example works, but is **actually an example of when you probably do _NOT_ want this module**:
+The above "make an rclone config" example works, but is **actually a good example of when you probably do _NOT_ want this module**:

-The most obvious is that rclone offers a parameter-based way to do it, which is more controlled and less fragile.
+For a good part because rclone offers a parameter-based way to do it, which is more controlled, the parameters are probably more stable, and is easier to test for failure.

 But also, these rules are basically the questions one by one in order, so doesn't do anything more than a series of expect()s and sendline()s.

 In fact, this is potentially more fragile.
 Consider the first and last rules:
-- The first rule because the wording in the first summary you get, and its prompt depends on whether there were remotes already defined or not.
+- The first rule because the wording of the first summary you get, and its prompt, both depend on whether there were remotes already defined or not.
+That requires some trial and error to figure out.
-- The last rule could probably be "y/e/d>", but I'd have to know it always says that, and that nothing else does.
-The string used here is probably more unique.
+- The last rule could probably be "y/e/d>", but I'd have to know it always says that (more trial and error) _and_ that nothing else does.
+The string used here is _probably_ more unique.
-...which you need to determine based on trial and error, and note that both these issues might be easier to resolve with a series of expect()s and sendline()s, because you know where in the sequence you are.
+...both these issues might be easier to resolve with a series of expect()s and sendline()s, because you know where in the sequence you are.
+And sometimes you can build something more like a state engine.

 That last sleep is there to make sure we don't kill the process  before it's written the config.
 This may not be necessary.
 It also feels pretty fragile - the better fix would be to detect the next prompt before exiting, which is currently not easy because there's no state.